tylerneylon/small_notes/mind_model/mind_model.md

 series of vectors --- and they are events to be remembered.

 So if you asked the model, "What were you thinking about?" it could tell you the story of its thoughts.
-Moreover, it could thinking about its own thoughts just as it could think about external events.
+Moreover, it could think about its own thoughts just as it could think about external events.

 ## Awareness of emotions